nicebread/BFDA/Readme.md

 BFDA
 ===

-An R package for Bayesian Power Analysis
+An R package for Bayes Factor Design Analysis

 ## Installation